Weak and semi normalization in real algebraic geometry: Some topological properties of integral morphisms

 We introduce now the concept of seminormalization relative to the central locus.

-\begin{defn} Let $A$ be an integral domain with integral closure denoted by $A'$.
+\begin{defn} Let $A$ be a ring which has an integral closure denoted by $A'$.
 The ring is called the seminormalization of $A$ relative to its central locus, or $s_c$-normalization for short.
 In case $A=A^{s_c}$, we say that $A$ is centrally seminormal. \end{defn}

-Here is the universal property of the seminormalization relative to the central locus, whose proof is similar as that of Proposition \ref{UniversalWCrings} (it suffices to replace maximal ideals with prime ideals).
-It will be an important result for the geometric $s_c$-normalization in the sequel. \begin{prop} For any ring $A$ one has: \begin{enumerate} \item[1)] The ring $A^{s_c}$ is $s_c$-subintegral. \item[2)] For any $s_c$-subintegral extension $A\rightarrow B$, the ring $B$ injects into $A^{s_c}$. \end{enumerate} \end{prop}
+The seminormalization relative to the central locus satisfies a universal property in the same spirit as the weak normalization to the central locus, and the proof is similar as that of Proposition \ref{UniversalWCrings} (it suffices to replace maximal ideals with prime ideals).
+It will be an important result for the geometric $s_c$-normalization in the sequel. \begin{prop} Let $A$ be a ring satisfying \hyp\, which has an integral closure denoted by $A'$.
+For an extension $A\rightarrow B$ which injects into $A'$ the following properties are equivalent: \begin{enumerate} \item[(i)] The extension $A\to B$ is $s_c$-subintegral. \item[(ii)] $B\subset A^{s_c}$. \end{enumerate} \end{prop}